replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 ### Object Store Requirements for Kubernetes Installer-created Clusters

-By default, installations on cluster created by the Kubernetes installer must include an add-on that satisfies the S3-compatible object store.
+By default, installations on clusters created by the Kubernetes installer must include an add-on that satisfies the S3-compatible object store.

 This can be either the Rook or MinIO add-on.
 Without one of these add-ons, the installer will fail with an error.